-Former secondary school teacher, now Senior Librarian, School, Children and Young People’s Service for East Lothian Council, where I am responsible for the children and young people’s portfolio for the public libraries, and the services to schools including school librarians.
-Past chair of YLG and the CKG.
+Agnès is a former secondary school teacher and is now Senior Librarian for School, Children and Young People's Services at East Lothian Council.
+She is responsible for the children and young people's portfolio for public libraries and services to schools and school librarians.
+She is a Past Chair of CILIP YLG and the Carnegie Greenaway Award.

 We will be looking for members with enthusiasm and commitment to stand for election to the upcoming vacant positions as they become available.
 Trustees are normally elected at an AGM in June/July for a three year term (renewable once).